solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 }
 ```

-## 8. Create an aggregate landmark for each group of sibling landmark versions
+## 8. Create an aggregate landmark for each group of sibling landmarks versions
-### 8.1 Create a common label between landmarks that are siblings
+### 8.1 Create a unique label between landmarks that are siblings
-Landmarks with the same label will be in the same aggregate.
+* Landmarks with the same label will be in the same aggregate.
+* One landmark version might be in one or more aggregate.

 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX owl: <http://www.w3.org/2002/07/owl#>